Food Business team

 Working together for better food and farm animal welfare

-Since it was established in 2007, Compassion in World Farming’s Food Business team has pioneered a unique partnership approach to its work with the food industry, to put farm animal welfare at the forefront of their corporate social responsibility agendas – with great results.
+Since 2007, Compassion in World Farming’s Food Business team has pioneered a unique corporate engagement programme working with the world’s leading food businesses.
+We work in partnership to put farm animal welfare at the forefront of their corporate social responsibility agendas – with great results.
 Some of the world’s top food companies are on board and millions of farm animals have already benefitted.

 We engage with leading food companies, inspiring progress through prestigious awards and supporting products and initiatives that result in positive impacts for farm animals.
 We also encourage higher-welfare food purchasing in the public sector.

 Where we operate